1-week Sumatra tour combining UNESCO-listed Gunung Leuser National Park with the spectacular crater lake of Toba

 - Traditional villages and local markets

-- Rainforest hike spotting orangutans, gibbons, langurs and hornbills
+- Rainforest hike to spot orangutans, gibbons, langurs and hornbills

 - Spectacular Lake Toba - the world's largest crater lake